handsontable/hyperformula/docs/guide/compatibility.md

 #### Array arithmetics

-_Microsoft Excel_, unlike _Google Sheets_, has array arithmetics enabled by default.
+Microsoft Excel, unlike Google Sheets, has array arithmetics enabled by default.
 In HyperFormula it can be configured by setting [useArrayArithmetic](../api/interfaces/configparams.md#usearrayarithmetic) to `true`.

 #### Handling whitespace inside formulas

-_Microsoft Excel_ ignores all whitespace characters inside formulas.
+Microsoft Excel ignores all whitespace characters inside formulas.
 In HyperFormula it can be configured by setting [ignoreWhiteSpace](../api/interfaces/configparams.md#ignorewhitespace) to `'any'`.

 #### Handling formulas that evaluate to an empty value

 Some formulas might evaluate to an empty value (null).
-To be consistent with _Microsoft Excel_, HyperFormula must be configured to treat the result of such formulas as zero.
+To be consistent with Microsoft Excel, HyperFormula must be configured to treat the result of such formulas as zero.
 For that you can use the [evaluateNullToZero](../api/interfaces/configparams.md#evaluatenulltozero) option.

 #### Leap year bug

-_Microsoft Excel_ incorrectly acts as if the year 1900 were a leap year.
+Microsoft Excel incorrectly acts as if the year 1900 were a leap year.
 This behavior can be mimicked in HyperFormula by setting the following configuration parameters:
 - [leapYear1900](../api/interfaces/configparams.md#leapyear1900),
 - [nullDate](../api/interfaces/configparams.md#nulldate).

 #### Numerical precision

-Both HyperFormula and _Microsoft Excel_ perform the automatic rounding of the floating-point numbers.
+Both HyperFormula and Microsoft Excel perform the automatic rounding of the floating-point numbers.
 This feature can be controlled using options:
 - [smartRounding](../api/interfaces/configparams.md#smartrounding),
 - [precisionEpsilon](../api/interfaces/configparams.md#precisionepsilon).

-### Full config for the compatibility with _Microsoft Excel_
+### Full config for the compatibility with Microsoft Excel

 ::: tip
-This configuration makes HyperFormula mimic the default behavior of _Microsoft Excel_ with en-US locale (American English) as closely as possible, given the limitations at the current development stage.
+This configuration makes HyperFormula mimic the default behavior of Microsoft Excel with en-US locale (American English) as closely as possible, given the limitations at the current development stage.
 :::

 ```js